RichardBradley/liquibase.github.com/documentation/command_line.md

 title: Command line
 ---

-# LiquiBase Command Line #
+# Liquibase Command Line #

-LiquiBase can be run from the command line by running **liquibase \[options\] \[command\] \[command parameters\]** (optionally, replace the liquibase command with java -jar &lt;path-to-liquibase-jar&gt;).
+Liquibase can be run from the command line by running **liquibase \[options\] \[command\] \[command parameters\]** (optionally, replace the liquibase command with java -jar &lt;path-to-liquibase-jar&gt;).
 The command line migrator works well when you want to do migrations on demand, but don't have Ant or Maven available such as on servers.
 The command line migrator also gives you more control over the process than the ["servlet listener"](servlet_listener.html), [Ant](Ant.html), or [Maven](Maven.html) do, allowing you to run maintenance commands like outputting SQL and listing/releasing database changelog locks.

 Any values found after the command on the command line invocation will be considered a command parameter.
 The command line processor will validate whether the command line parameters are allowed for the current command.
 If the current command does not allow command line parameters or the parameter appears to be an incorrect format, then an error message of 'unexpected command parmeter' will be logged and the execution will terminate.